We need your help to keep Fort Worth

 Annual Budget

-The PBSG currently has an annual budget of approximately $200,000, mainly through individual contributions and one major fundraisers held each year.
+The PBSG currently has an annual budget of approximately $200,000, mainly through individual contributions and one major fundraiser held each year.

 Fundraising

-The fundraiser is the Shoot for the Blue Sporting Clay Shoot will be held in September at the Defender Outdoors Shooting Center in Fort Worth.
+Our main fundraising event is the Shoot for the Blue Sporting Clay Shoot held in September each year at Defender Outdoors Clay Sports Ranch in Fort Worth.

 Operations